epicwebgame/dragdrop/HTML5/Elements.md

 | 29. | track | | |
 | 30. | video | | |
 | 31. | wbr | | |

+## Analysis

+This exercise has revealed that there aren't very many tags that are important in practically building websites.
+The only few important ones are the ones I already knew and that those that one could already count from their memory and experience of having used HTML to some degree.
+Therefore, I would like to summarize the important ones on [this separate page].